quantcat26/whack_a_mole/README.md

 # Whack-a-Mole

-This is a simple Whack-a-Mole game built with HTML, CSS, and jQuery for COMP4021 Lab 1.
+This is a simple Whack-a-Mole game built with HTML, CSS, and jQuery.

 ## Game Overview